This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Preheat the oven to 350°F. Line a 13 x 9-inch baking pan with parchment paper or spray it with non-stick baking spray.

-• Combine the flour, salt, and baking powder in a bowl.
+• Combine the flour, salt, baking powder, and baking soda in a bowl.
 Whisk until well combined.
 Set aside.

 • In a large mixing bowl, beat the butter and sugar until light and fluffy.
 Beat in the peanut butter, eggs, and vanilla.